 1. A technical exercise requiring a candidate to demonstrate his or her understanding and application of The Bluebook: A Uniform System of Citation (19th ed.
 2010); and

-2. A writing portion requiring a candidate to write a 6 to 10 page scholarly commentary on a legal topic provided by the Journal.
+2. A writing portion requiring a candidate to write a 3 to 6 page scholarly commentary on a legal topic provided by the Journal; and

 The competition is administered through the Sports & Entertainment Law Journal Candidacy TWEN website.
 The TWEN course is titled, “Sports & Entertainment Law Journal.”
 The password for the course is SELJ.
 Once you add the course, candidates will find specific instructions and all essential materials to complete their entry.